-We should settle on our decisions based on the values that God has set.
-If our life appears to be stuck in a waiting period, or in limbo, pursuing short-sightedness in our moral character and living for short-range joys are bad ways of trying to push forward.
-Due to Ruth's devoted dutifulness, her life and inheritance were huge even though she was unable to see the outcomes as a whole.
+We should settle on our decisions based upon the values that God has set.
+If our life appears to be stuck in a waiting period, or in limbo, pursuing short sightedness in our moral character and living for short-range joys are bad ways of trying to push forward.
+Due to Ruth's devoted dutifulness, her life and inheritance were huge despite the fact that she was unable to see the outcomes as a whole.
 We should live in unwaveringness to God, realizing that the meaning of our lives will stretch out past our lifetime.
 The heavenly prizes will offset any penance that we might have made in our life.

 As widows, Ruth and Naomi could only anticipate troublesome occasions (1:8-9).
 In any case, when Naomi heard the report about Boaz, her hope for what's to come was reestablished (2:20).
 As was normal of her character, she considered Ruth first, empowering her to check whether Boaz would assume the liability of being a kinsman-redeemer to her.